 Sound Cylinder extensions

 - Grading the sound cylinders from quietest to loudest

 - Play sound games, having your child close their eyes and you snapping, tapping, etc., and ask them to tell you what made the sound

 - With your child’s eyes closed, walk to different areas of the room and make a sound.
 Ask your child to point in the direction of where the sound came from.

 - Invite your child to clap to the rhythm as you shake a cylinder

-Presenting the Montessori Sound Cylinders is not a “stuffy” as the steps might have made it seem.
+Presenting the Montessori Sound Cylinders is not as “stuffy” as the steps might have made it seem.
 This is one of the activities my children enjoy a lot and repeat often, alone and together.

 The sound cylinders don’t need to be purchased, either, if they aren’t in your budget.
-As long as you several have small containers (non-translucent), some painters tape or markers, and some beans, you can make your own!
+As long as you several have small containers (non-translucent), some painter’s tape or markers, and some beans, you can make your own!